luizbgomide/EclipsePhase2e-ptbr/src/SUPP/02-CO/01/10-9-career-path.md

 **You devote your efforts to the pursuit of knowledge.**

 Roll 1d100 or choose a career path.
-Then jump to Step 10: Interests ▶32.
+Then jump to [Step 10: Interests](./11-10-interests.md).

 <blockquote class="stat-list header-bg">
 <table style="table-layout: fixed;">